-- Two from the management company
+- · two executive directors;

-- · One legal expert
+- one legal expert;

-- · One financial expert
+- one financial expert;

-- · Five captains of industry and higher learning
+- five captains of industry and higher learning;

-- .
-One from the informal business sector
+- one from the informal business sector.

 No board member may represent any waste stream managed by REDISA.

 2.1.
 Motivation for acceptance of the REDISA Plan